transparency-certified/.github/README.md

 # .github
-TRACE Github Organization profile information
+Organization profile and community health files or @transparency-certified organization.